Maxwidlundstark/Learn-to-fish/README.md

 - Gallery page were users can share pictures of their fishing journeys.

 ## Testing
-- The page is tested on browsers
+- The page is tested on the following browsers:
   - Google Chrome
   - Safari
-  - Microsoft Edge.
+  - Microsoft Edge

 - The site is fully responsive for all standard screen sizes.
 I confirmed this by using Devtools.